Prioritizing Variables for Observational Study Design using the Joint Variable Importance Plot: METHOD

-Importantly for our purposes, the OVB can be rewritten in terms of Pearson correlation between $X_j$ and $Y$ and a standardized mean difference with normalization by the control standard deviation.
+Importantly for our purposes, the OVB can be rewritten in terms of sample correlation between $X_j$ and $Y$ and a SMD with normalization by the control standard deviation.
 The key is that when equation \eqref{eq:eq1} is fit on controls alone (as it will be in our pilot-sample approach), both \eqref{eq:eq1} and \eqref{eq:eq3} are simple regressions.
-We now rewrite the corresponding simple regression equations using familiar simple regression formulae. $S_{Y_{pilot}}$ and $S_{X_{j,pilot}}$ denote the standard deviation of the pilot sample for outcome and the standard deviation of the confounder in question respectively.
+We rewrite the corresponding simple regression equations using familiar simple regression formulae. $S_{Y_{pilot}}$ and $S_{X_{j,pilot}}$ denote the standard deviation of the pilot sample for outcome and the standard deviation of the confounder in question respectively.
 We include the \textit{pilot} and \textit{analysis} notations for clarity.

 Using \eqref{eq:eq3}, we obtain \eqref{eq:eq11}, where $\Bar{X}_{j1, analysis}$ and $\Bar{X}_{j0, analysis}$ denote variable $j$'s sample means among treated subjects and controls, respectively, in the analysis sample.
 Substituting into expression \eqref{eq:eq6} and rearranging, we obtain: